dev-hints/Steagnography/README.md

-# STEGNOGRAPHY
+# STEGANOGRAPHY
-This is a Steagnography project developed in python
+This is a Steganography project developed in python

 ## TECHNOLOGY USED
 + Programming Language: Python